Skip to content

 A team equal to the task

-The Future of Life Institute is made up of a Core Team, a Board, and a Scientific Advisory Board.
+The Future of Life Institute is made of its Board, staff and external advisors.
 Collectively we represent a diverse range of expertise, having come to the Institute from governance institutions, industry and academia, and a variety of disciplines, including the behavioural sciences, medicine, machine learning, engineering, law and design.

 Our history